 The Mountain Pose (Tadasana) from the pelvic floor

 How to Balance Your Head on Your Shoulders

 Nell, a courageous young woman recovering from stroke . . .

 Athletic whip cracking for power and core integration

 Donna gives an interview on a somatic approach to pelvic floor health

 Donna gives an interview on a Free the Body to Free the Mind – Reclaiming your Power with Somatic Yoga

 Listen to Donna talk about how you can use this work to discover a new relationship to stress and your nervous system . . .

 Donna explains the Original Body Wisdom walking clinic . . .

+I was so relieved to read the article “How Yoga Can Wreck Your Body” in this Sunday’s New York Times Magazine.
 I started studying yoga with Swami Boa in the early 1980s and soon jumped wholeheartedly into Iyengar study and teaching.
 Very quickly, by 1986 or so, I was noticing my yoga teachers had injuries that seemed to be caused by yoga.
 I checked out Kripalu, Bikram, Satchidnanda, and Ashtanga styles and found teachers with injuries seemingly caused by yoga in those traditions too.
 This led me into the approach to yoga I have developed since then.
 I ask a few simple questions and then gently guide as I teach yoga and movement repatterning.
 My work is centered on encouraging your own body’s wisdom to guide the movements that are best for you.
 This leads to a gentle support that is strong, balanced, and flexible.